microsoft/BuildTourHack/stories/3/311_XamarinForms.md

 This walkthrough assumes that you have:
 * Windows 10 Creators Update
-* Visual Studio 2017 with the Mobile Development with .NET workload installed.
+* Visual Studio 2017 with the Mobile Development with .NET workload the Universal Windows Platform development workload installed.
 If not, make sure you [do that first](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio) and then come back here.

 ## Task